ucassjy/KTH-DD2424-Assignment4/README.md

 ## Read in the data

 In this part we read in the text file and get all unique characters.
 Then we get two dictionaries `char_to_ind` and `ind_to_char` seperately.
+(You can print the `char` and can find that Rowling does not use number 5 and 8 in the whole book.)